ht-timchen/ht-timchen.github.io/index.md

 ### Recent activities

+- Jan 2025: 2 papers about learning and training in VR were accepted to CHI 2025
+- Dec 2024: The IMAGENDO team was awared an NHMRC idea project (10% success rate)!
 - July 2024: Will serve as an AC for VR 2025
 - July 2024: Will serve as an AC for CHI 2025
 - June 2024: Served on the jury committee for SIGGRAPH 2024 Poster